 Sleep disruptions are some of the most common symptoms of perimenopause, and restful sleep eludes many menopausal women for a variety of reasons.
 In fact, Dr. Walsleben reports that nearly two-thirds of women complain of insomnia during the years leading up to menopause.
 In The Pause, Dr. Lonnie Barbach reports that “A lack of sustained sleep is the pattern we see with menopause.
 Women seem to wake up repeatedly during the night because they need to urinate or have a hot flash or night sweat, or for no apparent reason at all.”
 This is especially true of women who are particularly sensitive to fluctuations in estrogen levels, which can cause bothersome symptoms that interfere with getting a good night’s sleep.

-Because estrogens have been shown to enhance REM sleep, increase the time spent in REM sleep, and reduce the time it takes to get to REM sleep, researchers designed studies to determine the effects of estrogen therapy on sleep.
+Because estrogens have been shown to enhance and increase the time spent in REM sleep and reduce the time it takes to get to REM sleep, researchers designed studies to determine the effects of estrogen therapy.
 Placebo-controlled studies involving pre- and post-menopausal women found that estrogen therapy helps women to fall asleep faster, decreases wakefulness after falling asleep, and increases total sleep time.

 Especially for women, changing hormone levels are almost always at the root of their sleep problems and represent the biggest obstacle to enjoying an uninterrupted night’s sleep.
 Understanding the hormonal effects, along with addressing environmental factors and lifestyle habits, may be the key to helping women get a good night’s sleep.